KPackratt2k/S-ENC-YUV/README.md

 - **White**: Component Pb
 - **Red**: Component Pr

-Using the wiring configuration mentioned in the mod instructions, the cable will work as intended.
+When using the wiring configuration mentioned in the mod instructions, the cable will work as intended.

 I've decided against using RCA jacks for this mod because the SHVC-CPU-01 revision does not have enough room to place them on the back panel, as most of the space there is taken up by the sound module.